-- Public information materials that allow for adaptation of information that is specific to the population, risk characteristics, and contact information for each jurisdiction, but are consistent with other jurisdictions in the region in general terminology and instructions. - Accessible message templates directing citizens to appropriate sources of emergency information such as: - school status; - hospital/ antibiotic/ health department information; - transportation status; - shelter/ reception center; and - o family reunification information. - Information about trainings or other county public information officer events. - A list of regional on-call experts that could be contacted regarding particular types of emergencies - A shared team of "Digital" Volunteers-individuals throughout the region who could support public information officer functions from remote locations
+- Public information materials that allow for adaptation of information that is specific to the population, risk characteristics, and contact information for each jurisdiction, but are consistent with other jurisdictions in the region in general terminology and instructions. - Accessible message templates directing citizens to appropriate sources of emergency information such as: - o school status; - o hospital/ antibiotic/ health department information; - o transportation status; - o shelter/ reception center; and - o family reunification information. - Information about trainings or other county public information officer events. - A list of regional on-call experts that could be contacted regarding particular types of emergencies - A shared team of "Digital" Volunteers-individuals throughout the region who could support public information officer functions from remote locations